Ache Records: DIV/ORCE 7″ series

+The ninth and final installment was slated to come out in 2011, but it never did, and the series remained incomplete forever.

 Project: Bicycle

 Another project of Ache Records was its compilation album Project: Bicycle.
 The album had eleven songs by various electronic or electro-acoustic musicians.
 These musicians were given a single sample of music, a recording of a bicycle recorded by Jesse Gander at Hive Studios in Vancouver, and they were tasked with composing a song using only that sample.